Home / Tarantulas / Uruguay Black Beauty Tarantula (Grammostola quirogai)

 As ambush predators, they do not use webs to catch prey.

-Is the Uruguay Black Beauty Tarantula Venomous
+Ecological Importance and Behavior of Uruguay Black Beauty Tarantula

 Quick Facts